antonfirsov/docs/2020/05-May/fsharp5/fsharp5-update-build.md

 * Continuing inclusion of language features when their design and implementations are stable
 * Continuing to improve the tooling performance for larger F# codebases
-* Making F# in Jupyter and Visual Studio Code Notebooks the best language for data science and analytical work
+* Making F# in Jupyter and Visual Studio Code Notebooks the best language for data science and analytical work (more on this in future updates!)

 If you'd like to follow along on a much more detailed level, you can check out the [F# development repository](https://github.com/dotnet/fsharp).
 We're now tracking the work we're focused on with a GitHub issue every 3 weeks, and we encourage you all to provide input to the list of things and let us know what you think.